Chapter 16: Learning from the prophets

 us oldies, to pass on a worthwhile legacy to those we leave behind

-to raise up a prophetic voice in this generation
+there will be raised up a prophetic voice in this generation

 people to be saved and delivered from evil, especially our family members